 Altering your business model to start selling cars through eCommerce is a big step forward for any dealership.
 More and more dealers in the US are evolving to keep up with today’s online demands.
 From cars and motorcycles to vans and parts, customers can buy just about anything online now, and the market is worth a predicted $14.6 billion in the US alone.
 With many customers still disliking the dealership experience, this figure is expected to rise to $61.6 billion by 2022.

 Whilst it’s an important step to make, it isn’t a decision that should be considered lightly.
 As a dealership, you need to be fully ready to immerse yourself into the eCommerce world.
-Here, we explore how to take that leap.
+Here, we explore how to start selling cars online and take the leap into eCommerce.

 Find the right website platform